 How do I apply for a student or graduate overdraft?

 If you already have a student or graduate account with us, you could apply for an arranged overdraft by calling 03457 345 345*, tapping the ‘Call us’ button in the Barclays app or visiting your local branch.
-Arranged overdrafts are subject to application, financial circumstances and borrowing history.
+Arranged overdrafts are subject to application, financial circumstances, borrowing history and lending criteria.

 If you don’t have an account with us, you can visit a branch to apply for a student or graduate account.
-We offer arranged overdrafts with our Student Additions, Graduate Additions and Higher Education accounts, subject to application, financial circumstances and borrowing history.
+We offer arranged overdrafts with our Student Additions and Higher Education accounts, subject to application, financial circumstances, borrowing history and lending criteria.